Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Industrial and other chemicals can cause follicular conjunctivitis.
 Treatment of acute conjunctivitis in patients using contact lenses requires special attention.
-These patients are prone to the development of corneal ulcers, caused by prolonged hypoxia.
-In some cases, the presence of a pathogenic bacterial flora leads to the emergence of rapidly progressing bacterial ulcers.
-Defects in choosing contact lenses can play a negative role, as well as individual reaction to their wearing.
+These patients are prone to the development of corneal ulcers caused by prolonged hypoxia.
+In some cases, the presence of pathogenic bacterial flora leads to the appearance of rapidly progressing bacterial ulcers.
+Negative effects can be caused by defects in the selection of contact lenses, as well as an individual reaction to wearing them.

 "Artificial" conjunctivitis

-"Artificial" conjunctivitis develops in connection with the targeted actions of the patient himself (for example, as a result of a burn or exposure to chemical stimuli).
+"Artificial" conjunctivitis develops due to the patient's own deliberate actions (for example, as a result of a burn or exposure to chemical irritants).
 The process is usually localized in the lower third of the eyeball and on the conjunctiva of the lower eyelid, accompanied by irritation of the eyelid and cheek.

-Fluke-venous conjunctivitis in some cases accompanies tuberculosis or lesion of the eyelids by staphylococcus, although it usually has an idiopathic origin:
+Phlyctenular conjunctivitis in some cases accompanies tuberculosis or staphylococcal eyelid infection, although it is usually idiopathic in origin:

-- a single limited inflammatory focus with a white center, usually located in the limb region;
+- a single, limited inflammatory focus with a white center, usually located in the limbus area;

-- Thickened knotty "woody" conglomerates in the conjunctiva.
+- Thickened nodular "woody" conglomerates in the conjunctiva.

-- The cause of the disease is unknown, in some cases occurs after surgery or transferred infection.
+- The cause of the disease is unknown; in some cases it occurs after surgery or an infection.

-- Sometimes it has an autosomal recessive type of inheritance.
+- Sometimes has an autosomal recessive type of inheritance.

 - Conjunctivitis.